 1. Investing in Insurance Endowment Plans

-When an individual taxpayer walks into a bank and pursues the help of its executives, he will most often than not be sold an endowment insurance plan.
+When an individual taxpayer walks into a bank and pursues the help of its executives, he will more often than not be sold an endowment insurance plan.
 This product offers the bank executive 30-35% of the first year’s premium and 5% of the subsequent years’ as commission while the investor earns a paltry 6-7% per year, that too only if he pays the premium for the full term.

 What he fails to realize is that endowment plans are long-term products, having a maturity period of 10-20 years.
 If he pays the premium for only 5 years and then redeems the investment, he will get less than the principal amount.
 He also may not know that a major part of the premium paid by him goes towards mortality charges and distributor commission.